-Thank you for taking the time to contribute to CBS BioLine!
-Our research is important and should be celebrated.
+Thank you for taking the time to contribute to BioLine!
+The research we work on is important and should be celebrated.
 It’s also a critical part of training to effectively articulate our work to those outside of our fields.
-We hope that your involvement will help you become a better science communicator and highlight your hard work as a CBS researcher.
+We hope that your involvement will help you become a better science communicator and highlight your hard work as a UMN researcher.

-Any undergraduate, graduate student, postdoc, or researcher involved in research in CBS.
+Any UMN undergraduate, graduate student, postdoc, or researcher.

 - Experience at a recent conference you attended.

-- Anything else you think is worth sharing with others in the College.
+- Anything else you think is worth sharing with other researchers

-- Vignettes — Tell a short story poem, comic or something along those lines about your life in science.
+- Vignettes — Tell a short story, craft a poem or share a reflection.
 This does need not focus on research findings.

 All submissions will undergo review.
-Writers are encouraged to utilize the new SciComm Coaching Lab for feedback on drafts.
+Writers are encouraged to get feedback from peers before submitting.

-The full length piece will appear on the blog <link>.
-Shorter versions will appear in the quarterly newsletter.
+The full length piece will appear on the blog.
+Summaries will appear in the newsletter.